Engineers & Developers

 What are the benefits of data reporting?

-Data reports accomplish this distillation of complex information in two ways:
+Data reports help simplify complex information in two important ways:

 1. Curation.
-They present relevant data to the reader while leaving out or summarizing information that’s not helpful.
+They present relevant data to the reader that answers the specific question being asked.

 2. Visualization.
 They turn endless rows of numbers in a database into tables, charts, and graphs, making the information more accessible for the reader.